chrislattman/blogging-project/docs/terminal-commands/README.md

 ### `Ctrl D`

-This is a special key combination that indicates an end of file (EOF) to an interactive command.
+`Ctrl + D` is a special key combination that indicates an end of file (EOF) to an interactive command.

 For example, here is the `nslookup` command, which is an interactive version of [host](#host):